Skip to content

 • Open the container in VS Code

-• Download a bag file from the SMARTNav dataset page that contains LiDAR pointcloud data.
+• Download a bag file from the SMARTNav dataset page that contains LiDAR point cloud data.
 Here we will use the corridor_ground_1 sequence.
 Put the bag file in the workspace folder (slam-tutorial-practical/slam_deployment/data).
 This bag file is recorded using a ground robot equipped with LiDAR and camera sensor in addition to some on-board computing power:

 1